The Ayoub Sisters

 The Ayoub Sisters are a multi-instrumental musical duo consisting of siblings Sarah and Laura Ayoub.
 The duo arrange and perform instrumental versions of well-known pop and classical works.
 Their debut album was recorded in Abbey Road Studios with the Royal Philharmonic Orchestra in partnership with Classic FM and released on Universal's Decca Records in September 2017.
-Their self-titled album debuted at No. 1 on the Official Classical Artist Albums Charts.
+Their self-titled album debuted at No. 1 in the Official Classical Artist Albums Charts.
+The duo's second album Arabesque, a celebration and tribute to music from the Arab world, was independently released and shot to No. 1 in the iTunes Chart and reached the top 10 in the Official Classical Artists Albums Charts.

 Background

 The duo were brought to public attention when their instrumental cover of "Uptown Funk" was discovered by record producer Mark Ronson.
 The sisters were invited to Abbey Road Studios by Ronson to produce a cover of the song, which was showcased as part of the BRIT Awards, 2016.
 In the same year, The Ayoub Sisters made their Royal Albert Hall debut performing as guest soloists with the Royal Scottish National Orchestra.The concert was broadcast on Classic FM Live and as a result, the sisters were offered a record deal with Decca Records.